-Whether you have a layover, overnight sleepover or you are just quickly passing through, our Atlanta Airport Guide is a great place to start planning your visit.
+Whether you have a layover, overnight sleepover or are just quickly passing through, our Atlanta Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

 The weirdest part of the night was when a random airport employee came up and threw a blanket at me.
 It hit me hard enough that it woke me up with a start. – djphob

 To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Hartsfield–Jackson Atlanta International Airport.

 What to Expect

 Atlanta Airport (Code: ATL) is one of the world’s largest travel hubs.
 This massive and busy airport has two terminals (domestic and international), with seven concourses (A, B, C, D, E, F and T).
 A – D and T serve domestic flights, while E and F generally serve international flights.
 The airport is inter-connected by the underground Plane Train and a pedestrian tunnel with moving walkways.

 The airport has a pleasant atrium and decent shopping and dining options, none of which are open 24/7.
 While unlimited free WiFi is available, mobile charging is said to be hard to find depending on which concourse you are using.
 For those looking for a little added comfort, there are first-class lounges – one of which has showers – that economy-class passengers can pay to access.
 See Airport Lounges in the guide below for locations and rates.